hoverbike1/TOTK-Mods-collection/SETUP.md

     - Resolution - SweetMini 1008p - FXAA Off (or On, this is personal preference) - Includes FSR and DynRes Disabler - Zero AO Bugs
     - FPS - 60fps Static (use 30fps Static if you can't reach 60fps)
     - FPS - DynamicFPS v1.5.1 - Includes Cutscene Fix, Ultrahand Fix - **Do not mix with DynamicFPS++**
-    - Fix - Over 30FPS Blackscreen Fix (unless you are using a controller UI mod, which already has this)
+    - Fix - UI Blackscreen Fix (unless you are using a controller UI mod, which already has this)
     - Graphics - Anisotropic Filtering Fix - Set AF to 16 in Yuzu advanced graphics settings
     - Graphics - Disable LOD Quality Reduction
     - Graphics - LOD Improvement (Beta but soon will be promoted to recommended)